-Aztec Home Services provides home inspections in Harrisonburg and the surrounding area, and highly recommends and prefers home buyers be present during home inspections.
+Aztec Home Services provides home inspection services in Harrisonburg and the surrounding area, and highly recommends and prefers home buyers be present during home inspections.

 After all it is the best time to ask questions and learn about the interstices of your new home.
-Aztec Home Services also offers additional services like radon testing in Harrisonburg and mold testing in Harrisonburg.
-These services are not included with the home inspection, so make sure to let your agent or home inspector know about your desire to have these tests conducted during your Harrisonburg home inspection.
+Aztec Home Services also offers additional inspection services like radon testing in Harrisonburg and mold testing in Harrisonburg.
+These inspection services are not included with the home inspection, so make sure to let your agent or home inspector know about your desire to have these additional inspection services conducted during your Harrisonburg home inspection.

 So, what is the purpose of a home inspection and why should you get one?

 A home inspection by Aztec Home Services unfortunately points out imperfections in the home.
 Not all imperfections are serious issues, but items you should know about.
 The home inspection will provide you with an expert opinion on the current visible condition of the homes foundation, heating and air condition, electrical and plumbing systems.
 Our home inspection will assist you in separating serious issues from normal home maintenance issues and provide you with the information you need to make a well-informed decision about buying the property.
 The home inspection is also a great time to learn how the home works, where the main water shut of is and where and how to change the HVAC filter.